Personal, Career & Academic Counseling

 Counselors have resources such as The Career Assessment Inventory, a practical and "user friendly" survey of interests that is locally machine scored for immediate feedback.
-The American College Testing "Discover" computer-based system for career choice is available also and gives the student an opportunity to "self-explore" careers and other personal information.
-Counselors are available to assist students with the use of Discover and with the entire career decision-making process.
+Counselors are available to assist students with the entire career decision-making process.

 Students are encouraged to make use of additional resources in the Career Resource Room, which includes books and periodicals, college catalogues, online career information, and career-related magazines.
 Career Services also provides a variety of online resources including the Penn College Career Hub.

 Counselors provide academic intervention activities designed to assist students who are experiencing academic difficulties.
 In addition to being available in the Counseling Services Center, counselors also collaborate with the Academic Schools to provide support to students.
 A counselor is available to assist students who are having academic difficulties by working with them to develop a personal plan for success.

 Interested in Transferring to another Institution from Penn College?